sjswitzer/SchemeJS/notes.md

 "Let" is used rather than "var."
 Var is forbidden.

-I prefer to define functions after they're used.
+I prefer to define functions _after_ they're used.
 Tell the big picture first, then details.
+Pascal taught us some bad habits.
-Often a function will have a broad API, process its arguments and options then call a mini-me version of itself defined as a local function.
-This gets the grubby stuff out of the way and then the function can, for instance, recurse on the simpler API and common arguments don't need to be passed but instead can be accessed from the containing scope.
+Often a function will have a broad API, process its arguments and options then call a mini-me version of itself defined locally.
+This gets the grubby stuff out of the way and then the function can, for instance, recurse on the simpler API and common arguments don't need to be passed around but instead can be accessed from the containing scope.

 I prefer arrow functions for one-liners, regular functions for longer things. for situations where an own "this" is required, or where a forward reference is needed.